davs3275/sbs/med/collier.md

 In the next place, consider what sort of thing your breath is ; why, only a little air, and that not constant, but every moment let out of your lungs, and sucked in again.
-The third part of your composi- tion is the ruling part.
+The third part of your composition is the ruling part.
 Now consider thus : you are an old man: do not suffer this noble part of you under servitude any longer.
 Let it not be moved by the springs of selfish passions; let it not quarrel with fate,